asithishantha/Sakura_Science_Japan_Tour_2019_December/README.md

 People who come to Japan on Sakura Science Exchange Program will be certified as members of the Sakura Science Club, the alumni association of the Sakura Science Exchange Program.

      “ I thought Japan is far beyond my expectations.
-By looking at Japan with my own eyes, I began to understand the importance
-     of science and technology after participating Sakura Science Exchange Program.
+By looking at Japan with my own eyes, I began to understand the importance of science and technology after participating in Sakura Science Exchange Program.
 Also, I learnt that, when we think about new ideas, and when we try to do something, we must first think about the ethics and common benefit of mankind.
 I think I have broadened my horizons by participating in this program.”